-I love making vegan wild rice soup during the fall and winter when you are wishing for something comforting and heavier, but it is perfect for all times of year!
+I love making mushroom and wild rice soup with no cream during the fall and winter when you are wishing for something comforting and heavier, but it is perfect for all times of the year!

 In fact, it is easy to digest and while it is hearty, it doesn’t contribute to making you feel heavy or gross the day after.
 You feel full yet light and the flavors are incredible!

 It is truly one of my favorite Vegan Soup Recipes and you shouldn’t skip it any time of year!